brunopacheco1/coboldoc/README.md

 - Generate documentation in HTML;
 - Support for in-line HTML content;
 - Support for in-line Markdown content;
-- Support for Tag and XML annotations;
+- Support for Tag and MSDN annotations;
 - Support for Free Format and Microfocus;

 #### Requirements